nelsosp/retro-board-testing/README.md

 # Retro Board Team Project
 This was a mockup for the project Retro Board which was a team project while in M.S.
 Applied Computer Science.
 Although a different alternative was chosen, I thought it was still worth to showcase the mockup as I believe it was a start to a decent design.
+This is also the finished project [HERE](https://manohargaddam.github.io/GVSU-CIS641-SOPHOS/)

 ## Languages Used
 [![My Skills](https://skillicons.dev/icons?i=angular,ts,html,css,)](https://skillicons.dev)